jeffskinnerbox/blog/content/ideas/learning-quantum-computing.md

 ---------------

-# The MindBbending Complexity of Quantum Computing
+# The Mind Bending Complexity of Quantum Computing

 _"I cannot forecast to you the action of Russia.
 It is a riddle wrapped in a mystery inside an enigma, but perhaps there is a key.
 That key is Russian national interest."_
 ...
 Sir Winston Churchill in 1939 about what role the Soviet Union might play in World War II